Monday, 25 August 2014

 Guar Jhinga

-Guar or the cluster bean is another kind of flat bean mainly grown in the Indian sub-continent.
-Research also shows that the hot and arid lands of Texas grow it as it produces guar gum which is used in many products as a preservative.
-Its roots originated in parts of Africa.
+Research also shows that the hot and arid lands of Texas grow it, as it produces guar gum, which is used in many products as a preservative.
+Its roots originate in parts of Africa.

 Guar and jhinga served with rotli/chappati